 Businesses and services all order their goods from some type of manufacturer.
 Whether it is a medical office assistant ordering sterile bed sheets for a hospital, or business administration ordering a product sold by their business, they all require a reliable supply chain to have their product in stock.
 Forecasting in the supply chain is the act of determining the amount of inventory needed to fulfill customer’s orders.
 Supply chain management must ensure that there is not an overstock of items, but also not fall short of customer demand.
 Failure to meet the order requirements for a company can prove to be financially destructive for both the supply chain and the client.

 Supply chain and logistics courses are designed to train students in managing the flow of goods, and the technological methods of documenting inventory.
 International business will also be integrated into this study, as now more than ever global employees are a facet of supply chain management.
-A management role will largely involve reviewing forecasts in order to calculate trends for future orders.
+A management role will largely involve reviewing forecasts to calculate trends for future orders.
 Supply chain management software continues to become more advanced and comprehensive, capable of reading real-time data and adjusting calculations for proper inventory planning.

 Statistical and Non-Statistical Forecasting

-Statistical forecasting is determined by supply chain software, and uses estimates based on historical demand data.
+Statistical forecasting is determined by supply chain software and uses estimates based on historical demand data.
 Non-statistical forecasting calculates demand based on quantities determined by the production planners.
 While statistical forecasting is more convenient in large operations, non-statistical forecasting is generally more accurate because it relies on current demand rather than historical trends.

 - Inventory management

 - Leadership skills to coordinate with international partners and clients